-Since October 2020, I have been a post-doctoral researcher in St Andrews, funded by the Science and Technology Facilities Council (STFC).
-My present work is primarly focused on global modelling of the coronal magnetic field with Duncan Mackay.
+From October 2020 to July 2025, I have been a post-doctoral researcher in St Andrews, funded by the Science and Technology Facilities Council (STFC).
+Since then, my work has been primarly focused on solar coronal heating and global modelling of the coronal magnetic field.

-Currently, I organize the Solar & Magnetospheric Theory Group's seminar series.
+From 2023 to 2025, I organized the Solar & Magnetospheric Theory Group's seminar series.

 In 2016, I started my PhD in Applied Mathematics, studying mechanisms for solar coronal heating.
 My doctoral supervisors are Alan Hood and Clare Parnell.
 Throughout my PhD, I benefited from the support, financial and otherwise, of the Carnegie Trust for the Universities of Scotland, for which I remain grateful.
 In 2020, I submitted and defended my thesis, and later graduated.